What do you do in your life?

 Software Engineering taught us to streamline the development process.
 Formal Requirement Analysis became the first thing I applied when developing TRIAD, as with a tight and structured approach to Architectural Design problems.

 I learned to work with standard UML diagrams, Relational Databases, and other interesting technologies.
 Managing a project as large as TRIAD had me study also Project Management Systems, like GANTT and WBS diagrams.

 The first programming language I learned was C, and that was damn difficult to learn without a proper teacher or deep computer knowledge.
 It took me months of effort with tiny results (I was like 14 or so).
 I remember using a Linux distribution for that, as well as I remember how tedious and frustrating it was.

 Software development actually started in the shop, with the FileMaker Platform.
 It’s actually fun to use for a starter, less so for an advanced developer.

 University ultimately shaped my knowledge of programming with some serious languages, including C, C++, Python, Java, but at the time of writing I prefer working with TypeScript and Go, as they feel more lightweight and modern for my use.

-I now work as a freelance consultant for small to medium businesses, managing my few good clients and working on several projects that involve software development, workflow management, server infrastructures, data management, websites.
+I now work as a freelance consultant for small to large businesses, managing my few good clients and working on several projects that involve software development, workflow management, server infrastructures, data management, websites.

 In the recent years I had the cool opportunity to start doing lights and VJ for a local club.
 While I can confidently say that the results are way better than the normality, I still consider myself an amateur in the field.